meta-pytorch/torchstore/README.md

 ## License

-Monarch is BSD-3 licensed, as found in the [LICENSE](LICENSE) file.
+Torchstore is BSD-3 licensed, as found in the [LICENSE](LICENSE) file.